Running Man Philippines

-Running Man Philippines is a 2022 Philippine television reality show broadcast by GMA Network.
+Running Man Philippines is a Philippine television reality competition show broadcast by GMA Network.
 The series is based on a South Korean television variety series of the same title.
-It stars Mikael Daez, Glaiza de Castro, Ruru Madrid, Buboy Villar, Kokoy de Santos, Angel Guardian and Lexi Gonzales.
-It premiered on September 3, 2022 on the network's Sabado Star Power sa Gabi and Sunday Grande line up replacing Jose & Maria's Bonggang Villa and Happy Together's timeslot.
-It concluded on December 18, 2022.
+Directed by Rico Gutierrez, it originally starred Mikael Daez, Glaiza de Castro, Ruru Madrid, Buboy Villar, Kokoy de Santos, Angel Guardian and Lexi Gonzales.
+It premiered on September 3, 2022 on the network's Sabado Star Power sa Gabi and Sunday Grande sa Gabi line up.
+Daez, de Castro, Villar, de Santos, Guardian, Gonzales and Miguel Tanfelix currently serve as the cast.
+The show concluded on September 8, 2024 with a total of two seasons and 68 episodes.

+The show is streaming online on YouTube.

+Premise

+The show aims to showcase missions that are deemed "outrageous".
+Missions consisting of games and races, with contestants challenging to acquire advantages for the last mission.